salesforce/lwc-rfcs/text/0000-lwc-dynamic-with-attrs.md

 loadCtor = async () => {
     this.cmp = {
         constructor: await import("x/child"),
-        attrs: { style: "color: blue; " }
+        props: { name: 'raptor' }
     }
 }
 ```
-One solution is to throw on detecting any attributes in the template when `lwc:dynamic` accepts an object.
+One solution is to throw on detecting any properties in the template when `lwc:dynamic` accepts an object.
 Since, the *config*
-can contain all the attributes/properties/event listeners, it's not required to declare any in the template.
+can contain all the props, it's not required to declare any in the template.
 This needs to be a runtime check, since we can't know at compile time if `lwc:dynamic` is accepting an object or
 a function (in which case it can accept *config* the template itself).